+- 10.3.
 SUSPENSION AND DISMISSAL OF EMPLOYEES DURING SCHOOL YEAR

 - A. The School Board at any time during the school year may suspend or dismiss any member of the instructional staff, including any principal, based on the following grounds:

-- (a) immorality;
+- (1) Immorality

-- (b) misconduct in office;
+- (2) Misconduct in office

-- (c) incompetency;
+- (3) Incompetency

-- (d) gross insubordination;
+- (4) Gross insubordination

-- (e) willful neglect of duty;
+- (5) Willful neglect of duty

-- (f) drunkenness; or
+- (6) Drunkenness, or

-- (g) conviction of any crime involving moral turpitude.
+- (7) Conviction of any crime involving moral turpitude.

-- B. Upon determining that grounds exist for suspension or dismissal of an employee, the superintendent or a member of the School Board may file signed, written charges with the School Board.
-A principal may recommend to the superintendent that an employee be dismissed or suspended.
+- B. Upon determining that grounds exist for suspension or dismissal of an employee, the Superintendent or a member of the School Board may file signed, written charges with the School Board.
+A principal may recommend to the Superintendent that an employee be dismissed or suspended.